-Name of Proposed Director Tong Miin (Tang Miin) Date of appointment 29 April 2024 Date of last re-appointment Not applicable Age 30 Country of principal residence Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations, and the search and nomination process).
-The Board approved Ms Tong Miin's appointment after having considered the recommendation of the NC which reviewed her expertise and experience in law as well as the Company's board diversity targets.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Job title (upon election at the AGM) Independent Director, RC Chairwoman, AC member, NC member Professional qualifications LLB (Hons), National University of Singapore Advocate and Solicitor of the Supreme Court of Singapore Working experience and occupation(s) during the past 10 years 2022 to Present: Partner, Lee & Lee 2017 to 2021: Associate, Lee & Lee Shareholding interest in the Company and its subsidiaries Nil Any relationship (including immediate family relationships) with any existing Director, executive officer, the Company and/or substantial shareholder of the Company or of any of its principal subsidiaries Nil Conflict of interest (including any competing business) Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the Company Yes Other principal commitments including Directorships Past (for the last 5 years): Nil (all commitments which involve significant time commitment such as full-time occupation, consultancy work, committee work, non-listed company board representations and directorships and involvement in non-profit organisations) Present: Partner, Lee & Lee General statutory disclosures (items (a) to (k) of Appendix 7.4.1) No information to be disclosed Any prior experience as a director of a company listed on the SGX-ST (applicable to appointment of Director only) No
+Name of Director Khoo Chun Leng William @Chiu Chun Nun Date of appointment 16 August 2023 Date of last re-appointment 29 April 2024 Age 61 Country of principal residence Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations, and the search and nomination process).
+The Board approved Dr Khoo's reappointment after having considered the recommendation of the NC which reviewed his expertise and experience as well as the Company's board diversity targets.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive Job title (upon re-election at the AGM) Independent Director, NC Chairman, AC Member and RC Member Professional qualifications Bachelor of Medicine and Bachelor of Surgery, National University of Singapore Working experience and occupation(s) during the past 10 years 2002 to Present: Medical Doctor/Director, Victory Clinic and Surgery Pte.
+Ltd. Shareholding interest in the Company and its subsidiaries Shares: Nil Share Options: Interra Share Option Plan 2017 - 1 exercisable option to subscribe for 5,000,000 ordinary shares in the Company Any relationship (including immediate family relationships) with any existing Director, executive officer, the Company and/or substantial shareholder of the Company or of any of its principal subsidiaries Nil Conflict of interest (including any competing business) Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the Company Yes

+Other principal commitments including Directorships a.
+Past (for the last 5 years): (all commitments which involve significant time commitment such as full-time occupation, consultancy work, committee work, non-listed company board Nil b.
+Present: representations and directorships and involvement in non-profit organisations) Medical Doctor/Director, Victory Clinic and Surgery Pte.
+Ltd. General statutory disclosures (items (a) to (k) of Appendix 7.4.1) No information to be disclosed Any prior experience as a director of a company listed on the SGX-ST (applicable to appointment of Director only) Not Applicable